insidewhy/action-body-fields/readme.md

       - name: do some work
         run: make build-stuff

-      # then update fields to these values
+      # update fields to these values
       - uses: insidewhy/action-body-fields@v1
         with:
           fields: |
             Website: http://adorable-cat-test-website.com
             Stories: http://stories.adorable-cat-test-website.com

-      # then add some fields at the start of the block, preserving the previous fields
+      # add some fields at the start of the block, preserving the previous fields
       - uses: insidewhy/action-body-fields@v1
         with:
           fields: |